A building's data, tied to the contract and place that govern it.

 Planning (ad hoc)

-A facility's specification is assembled from its graph properties and its contract.
+A facility's list is built from its own details and its contract.
 Four families of requirements are common.

 Site governance